 Best for Face: Innisfree Vitalizing Soothing Gel With Aloe

 If you want a simple aloe vera gel that works on both face and body, this buy from Innisfree will be your best friend.
-Refreshing and super juicy, it contains soothing aloe from Jeju Island plus camellia, orchid, and glycerin to calm the skin and improve barrier function.
+Refreshing and super juicy, it contains soothing aloe from Jeju Island plus camellia, orchid, and glycerin to calm the skin and help improve barrier function.
 Fun fact!
 You can even use it on your hair.

 Best Splurge: Santa Maria Novella Aloe Gel for Face and Body